asdru22/Burgeon/wiki/burgeon.typ

     pb: false,
 )

 Can be filled up with various "soil" blocks to grow different plants.
-Click #inputs.use to place soil and seeds.
-Click #inputs.attack to remove them.
+Press #inputs.use to place soil and seeds.
+Press #inputs.attack to remove them.
+Pressing #inputs.attack 4 times quickly when the vase is empty will break it.
 #table(
     columns: 3,
     align: horizon,